aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/IMPLEMENTATION.md

 ### 1/ Manually Enable Amazon Quicksight

 Before you proceed you need to set up your quicksight account and user.
-This needs to be done manually in the console, so please open this link and follow the instructions [here](CarbonLake-quickstart/lib/quicksight/README.md).
+This needs to be done manually in the console, so please open this link and follow the instructions [here](lib/quicksight/documentation/README.md).

-### 1.5/ AWS ONLY REMOVE LATER: Enable Sagemaker Notebook Instance Type
+### 1.5/ AWS INTERNAL ONLY (REMOVE LATER): Enable Sagemaker Notebook Instance Type

 Note for AWS users only (will be removed later).
 To deploy the forecast stack in an Isengard account If you're an internal AWS Isengard user you will need to request a Sagemaker notebook limit increase at this link: